JamesLemony/jameslemony.github.io/content/Teaching/Adverbs of Frequency.md

 > They rarely spoke of their future life.
 > I rarely sleep in my bed because I have to stay on duty in the hospital very often.
 > He rarely allowed himself that privilege.
+> I rarely eat spicy food because I can't handle the heat.
+> She rarely misses a day at the gym, rain or shine.
+> I rarely watch horror movies because they scare me too much.
+> They rarely visit their relatives who live far away.
+> I rarely check my email on weekends to disconnect from work.
+> He rarely speaks up in class, but when he does, it's insightful.
+> We rarely have dessert, but tonight is a special occasion.
+> She rarely takes vacations, preferring to work year-round.
+> I rarely stay up late anymore; I need my sleep.
+> They rarely argue and usually find common ground.

 ### 0% - Never:
 Asla anlamına gelir.